AbolarinMary/LITA-CUSTOMER-PROJECT/README.md

 Write queries to extract key insights based on the following questions.

-o retrieve the total number of customers from each region.
+-  retrieve the total number of customers from each region.

-o find the most popular subscription type by the number of customers.
+-  find the most popular subscription type by the number of customers.

-o find customers who canceled their subscription within 6 months.
+-  find customers who canceled their subscription within 6 months.

-o calculate the average subscription duration for all customers.
+-  calculate the average subscription duration for all customers.

-o find customers with subscriptions longer than 12 months.
+-  find customers with subscriptions longer than 12 months.

-o calculate total revenue by subscription type.
+- calculate total revenue by subscription type.

-o find the top 3 regions by subscription cancellations.
+-  find the top 3 regions by subscription cancellations.

-o find the total number of active and canceled subscriptions.
+-  find the total number of active and canceled subscriptions.

 3. Power BI:

-o Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
+-  Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
 Include slicers for interactive analysis